AnneThropy/AnneThropy/README.md

 Hi! 👋 My name is Anna.
 I’m a data analyst, your tiny fairy of sheets, numbers, graphs, and queries.

-I find the world of data truly captivating where numbers come alive.
-I am inspired by the magic of transforming raw figures into stories that speak and reveal their hidden mysteries.
-I believe in data-driven methodologies as the most trusted guide, providing a perfect overview and a foundation for making informed decisions.
+- I am inspired by the magic of transforming raw figures into stories that speak and reveal their hidden mysteries.
+- I believe in data-driven methodologies as the most trusted guide, providing a perfect overview and a foundation for making informed decisions.

 **My skills (spells in use):**
 <img align="center" src="https://raw.githubusercontent.com/AnneThropy/AnneThropy/f17a226672234e24f71aa548ce731b64bb1266aa/icons/python.svg" height="40" width="40"/>